Why Did the Veil Tear in Two at the Moment of Jesus' Death?

 “The breaking of Jesus’ body at the crucifixion is the unprecedented means by which believers have access to the presence of God.”
 (Professor Daniel M. Gurtner)

 The veil of sin in our lives, and the deception of our enemy, does not have to keep us from living a full life anymore.
 God made a way, through Jesus’ atoning sacrifice, for us to come to Him.
 Believers may approach God boldly as children adopted through Christ.
 Jesus is the way, the truth, and the life.
-No one comes to the Father accept through Him.
+No one comes to the Father except through Him.
 He is the atoning sacrifice for our sin.
 Through Christ, we are ushered into the presence of God.

 God’s ancient people followed religious laws for every way of their lives, from personal to societal, even in the way they worshiped God!
 When the curtain, which represented so much of that, tore in two from top to bottom, it signified a new Way … a new life in Christ for all believers.

 “God took our rebellion and he nailed it to the cross,” said John Piper.
 And as a result, the curtain tore in two.
 The veil has been removed.
 We can now live fully free in Christ.
 But we have to choose to walk with Him.
-It’s our responsibly to fully receive God’s gift of grace, daily, and take up our own cross to follow Jesus.
+It’s our responsibility to fully receive God’s gift of grace, daily, and take up our own cross to follow Jesus.
 In Him, our lives are now a living sacrifice, meant to bring glory to God.
 We will suffer in this life, but we will have all-sustaining joy and peace that surpasses all understanding.
 Hallelujah … Christ is risen!

 Photo credit: ©GettyImages/mbolina